KYC Software for Canadian Banks: Comparison

 - Onboarding delays exceeding 48 hours for business accounts, driving customer abandonment

-Banks that attempt to manage KYC through spreadsheets, email chains or legacy systems face mounting costs as transaction volumes grow and regulatory expectations tighten under the new Economic Crime and Corporate Transparency Act 2023.
+Banks that attempt to manage KYC through spreadsheets, email chains, or legacy systems face mounting costs as transaction volumes grow and regulatory expectations tighten.

 Essential features of banking KYC software